aw-3/aw-3.github.io/_posts/2018-9-11-Tut-CheatEngine.md

 ### Debugger

 If you have programming experience, you know what a debugger is (hopefully!)
-Since we are debugging the compiled program the debugger steps through assembly opcodes instead
+Since we are debugging the compiled program the debugger steps through individual assembly opcodes rather than the full line of code the developer initially wrote.

 ### Auto Assembler / Code Injection